What is Product Lifecycle Management (PLM)?

 • Increased productivity

-The centralized platform combines all the aspects and stakeholders of the product together for decision making.
+The centralized platform combines all the aspects and stakeholders of the product for decision-making.
 Which ultimately results in greater productivity.

 • Better supplier integration

-PLM software’s provide great flexibility to integrate with third party applications that suppliers are using.
-Which improves supplier participation in product development process.
+PLM software provides great flexibility to integrate with third-party applications that suppliers are using.
+Which improves supplier participation in the product development process.

 • Better customer satisfaction